vivianjently-student/CA-Clothing-Recommender/README.md

 # CA-Clothing-Recommender Final Year Project
 Uses Base model ResNet-50 and transfer learning to utlize feature extraction Instructions to run the app:

+##NOTE:: ONLY IF YOU DO NOT HAVE   img/ FOLDER CONTAINING THE DEEPFASHION ATTRIBUTE PREDICTION DATASET DATASET, PLEASE NAVIGATE TO https://drive.google.com/file/d/0B7EVK8r0v71pa2EyNEJ0dE9zbU0/view?usp=drive_link&resourcekey=0-CPiKS-AiE8IDonk54WJ5_w

+AND DOWNLOAD AND EXTRACT THE ZIP FILE IN PROJECT DIRECTORY, WITHOUT THIS APP WON'T DISPLAY IMAGES###
 ###Step 1: modify file path variables according to their location on your machine:####

 Navigate to recommender.py and update Line 16 :